Hiring Glossary

 In certain cases, employers have the option to utilize a DHS-authorized alternative procedure for remote examination of these documents, which must be indicated on the form accordingly.
 This comprehensive verification process underscores the importance of immigration compliance and anti-discrimination provisions, safeguarding the legal employment status of workers in the U.S.

-I-9 Form Examples
+I-9 Form Example

 View Form I-9, issued by the U.S. Citizenship and Immigration Services under the Department of Homeland Security, on this link.
 This mandatory document is for employment eligibility verification in the United States.
 It mandates that employers provide the form's instructions to employees and comply with its requirements, emphasizing the prohibition of discrimination based on citizenship, immigration status, or national origin in the documentation process.